livebungalow/takehome-be/README.md

 - Migration to MySQL or PostgreSQL

 ### Testing
+- You can run all the unit tests directly by running test_runner.py

 ### Anything else needed to make this production ready?
 - Migration to MySQL or PostgreSQL